Judge tells company to replace ‘complete shambles’ of a kitchen

 The court also heard from Ms Richardson that one of the drawers installed for storage in the kitchen had been sticking out more than the others as they had not been lined up straight.

-Judge Groarke said he would like to see a new kitchen installed for Ms Richardson under the supervision of Mr Paul Terry, an expert who had given evidence on her behalf in relation to the kitchen’s faults.
+The judge said he would like to see a new kitchen installed for Ms Richardson under the supervision of Paul Terry, an expert who had given evidence on her behalf in relation to the kitchen’s faults.

 He said Ms Richardson had wanted to upgrade her living conditions with hard-earned money but had been left at a complete and utter loss.